Yalgie/hamagram/README.md

 # Hamagram (In Development)

 A blogging platform for hamsters built with the MERN stack and deployed to heroku.
-[View the live app here](https://hamagram.herokuapp.com/)
+[View the live app here](https://hamagram.herokuapp.com/) (Might take some time to load if the app is asleep).

 ## Getting Started
 ``` Install Instructions